tobyhodges/fair-research-software/episodes/00-introduction.md

 This course aims to teach some of these practices and tools pertaining to the use of software to conduct reproducible research.

-## Software in research
+## Software in research and research software
-Software is fundamental to modern research - some of it would even be impossible without software [ssi survey reference].
+Software is [fundamental to modern research][ssi-survey-2014] - some of it would even be impossible without software.
 From short, thrown-together temporary scripts to solve a specific problem and help with day-to-day research tasks, through an abundance of complex spreadsheets analysing collected